Subscribe to the ‘Morning Devotions’ Podcast

 does what He plans, and that’s why he had Christ choose us so it’s quite amazing that God did choose each of us to follow him, we’re different.
 Our journey has been, in some cases, a long one, with many twists and turns, and our feelings can deceive us sometimes.
 And we think, What use am I?
 I’m nobody special.
 We’ve got this mental image of how we look at ourselves, and that image determines everything we do.

 Is it about beauty and intelligence?
 Josh McDowell tells how he went to speak at the university.
 He made some comments about self-image, and as he was leaving the auditorium, a student handed him a poem that had written.
-It said, God created you to be you and me to be me And if I’m not me, who else will be?
+It said, God created you to be you and me to be me and if I’m not me, who else will be?
 In other words, if you are not you, there’s no one else in the world with the same unique gifts that God has given you.

 I think there four unfortunate words we can say about ourselves, and they are, “I’m not good enough.”
 I’ll never be good enough.
 My best is not good enough.
 I worry about what others think of me, and I feel worthless now.
 Look their lives because God has made you for a reason.
 There’s an interesting book called Wild Goose Chase by Mark Patterson, he says, “We become so fixated on past mistakes that we forfeit future opportunities, we mistakenly think were disqualified from ever being useful to God.”